evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 Users of React and other frameworks may be used to pulling in data asynchronously and updating their document.
-This approach only allows for a single pass, so this means that all dynamic data to your JSX templates needs to be fetched in advanced and passed down as props.
+This approach only allows for a single pass, so this means that all dynamic data to your JSX templates needs to be fetched in advance and passed down as props.

 This means no hooks or state.